 If you are interested in joining the Order, we recommend that you attend our events, observe Sisters in action and engage them in conversation.
 Reading about being a Sister on a website pales in comparison to watching a Sister at work or hearing her individual story.
 Getting a better idea of who we are and what we do will help you to decide if this is the path for you.
 And getting to know the Sisters can serve you well as you move through the process.

 Your path towards Sisterhood starts with a conversation with the Mistress of Novices.
 During this conversation, the Novice Mistress will assess your motivations for approaching the Order and try to determine if you will be a good fit.
 If she believes that you have potential, you will be asked to attend one of our general membership meetings.
 At that time you can declare your Aspirancy.
-If she feels that you are not a good fit for the Order, do not be discouraged; the desire to do community service is an admirable one and San Francisco offers a lot of opportunities to do so.
+If she feels that you are not a good fit for the Order, do not be discouraged; the desire to do community service is an admirable one and Cincinnati offers a lot of opportunities to do so.